rhodey/IPFS-boot-cloudflare/README.md

 + Setup your Cloudflare bucket to use "custom domain"
 + The "development url" seems to rate limit sometimes

+## Also
++ Cloudflare R2 is used in addition to a list of default gateways (resilient!)
++ See [WORKER.md](https://github.com/rhodey/IPFS-boot-cloudflare/blob/master/WORKER.md) for adding cache layer (faster!)

 ## License
 MIT - Copyright 2025 - mike@rhodey.org